DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Importing packages

-In Python -- and many other languages, too -- we need to tell our program which packages we plan to use.
-We do that with an `import` statement/command.
+In Python we need to tell our program which packages we plan to use.
+We do that with an `import` statement.

+**?? terminology:  command?  function?  something else ??**

-Here are some examples applied to a mythical package `xyz` and mythical command `foo`:
+Here are some examples applied to a mythical package `xyz` and mythical function `foo`:

 * `import xyz as x`.
 This imports the package `xyz` under the abbreviation `x`.
-A command `foo` in package `xyz` is then executed by typing `x.foo`.
+A function `foo` in package `xyz` is then executed by typing `x.foo`.
 This is the most common syntax and the one we'll use.
-With Pandas, for example, the standard import statement is `import pandas as pd'.
+With Pandas, for example, the standard import statement is `import pandas as pd`.

 * `import xyz`.
 This imports the whole thing as well, but here the command `foo` is executed with the more verbose `xyz.foo`.

 * `from xyz import *`.
-This imports all the commands from the package `xyz`.
-The command `foo` is executed simply by typing `foo`.
+This imports all the commands from the package `xyz`, but here the command `foo` is executed simply by typing `foo`.
 We don't usually do this, because it opens up the possibility that the same command exists in more than one package, which is virtually guaranteed to create confusion.
 If `foo` is the only command we care about, we can use `from xyz import foo` instead.

 The first version of `import` is the one we typically use.
 We'll see these examples repeatedly:
 ```python